 It has always been our ambition for this fellowship to be national.
 However, our ability to offer places outside of London depends on production companies in other regions being able to offer placements.
 In 2019, we were only able to secure host companies in London.
-We know that this may have affected who was able to apply, and we are sorry that the fellowship is currently limited in this way.
+We know that this may have affected who was able to apply, and we are sorry that the fellowship has been limited in this way.

 The history of Multitrack

-The idea for Multitrack came out of an event in 2018, where members of the UK audio community got together to ask the question ‘How can we make our audio community better?’.
+The idea for Multitrack came out of an event in 2018, where members of the UK audio community got together to ask the question ‘How can we make our audio community better?’
 After the event, a group of people got together to create a new initiative aimed at improving access to the audio industry, for people who are underrepresented and may be struggling to get their break.

 - Arlie Adlington – freelance producer